bespot/bespot-sdk-android-release/README.md

         })
 ```

-For the unsubscribe procedure use the 'Bespot.unsubscribe'
+For the unsubscribe procedure use the `Bespot.unsubscribe`

 #### Request for last status